 State project area awards are awarded to 4-H members who have demonstrated leadership, communication, and service through activities, events and self-directed learning in a specific project area.
 Recipients will be provided with a $100 prize (dependent on funding).
 Up to 50 project area awards will be presented to Iowa 4-H members in grades 9-12 at the time of application.
 Follow the event page link above for more information on the opportunity and how to apply (TBD).

-National 4-H Conference is a week-long trip to our nation's capital each Spring.
+National 4-H Conference is a week-long trip to our nation's capital each spring.
 Youth stay at the National 4-H Center in Chevy Chase, MD with delegates from across the nation.
 This is a working event where youth will share their perspectives on issues relevant to youth with national leaders, including Congressional members.
 5-6 delegates in grades 9-11 at the time of application will be selected, dependent on funding.
 Follow the event page link above for more information on the opportunity and how to apply.

 National 4-H Congress is held the day after the Thanksgiving holiday through the following Tuesday in Atlanta, GA.
-National 4-H Congress is comparable to "State 4-H Youth Conference," but on a national scale.
+National 4-H Congress is comparable to the "State 4-H Youth Conference," but on a national scale.
 The event includes dynamic keynote speakers, community service in the Atlanta area, workshops on leadership, cultural issues, and team building.
-20 delegates in grades 9-11* at the time of application will be selected, dependent on funding.
+20 delegates in grades 9-11 at the time of application will be selected, dependent on funding.
 Follow the event page link above for more information on the opportunity and how to apply.